pranavpandey/small-app-support/README.md

 // Calculate tint based on a given color for better readability DynamicTheme.getTintColor(color);

+/*
-// Calculate accent based on a given color for dynamic theme generation.
+ * Calculate accent based on a given color for dynamic theme generation.
-// Still in beta so, sometimes may be inaccurate color DynamicTheme.getAccentColor(color);
+ * Still in beta so, sometimes may be inaccurate color.
+ */
+DynamicTheme.getAccentColor(color);

+/*
-// Calculate contrast of a color based on the give base color so
+ * Calculate contrast of a color based on the give base color so
-// that it will be visible always on top of the base color.
+ * that it will be visible always on top of the base color.
+ */
 DynamicTheme.getContrastColor(color, contrastWith);

+/*
-// Colorize and return the mutated drawable so that, all other references
+ * Colorize and return the mutated drawable so that, all other references
-// do not change.
+ * do not change.
+ */
 DynamicTheme.colorizeDrawable(drawable, color);
 // OR
 DynamicTheme.colorizeDrawableRes(context, drawable, color);

+/*
-// Highlight the query text within a TextView.
+ * Highlight the query text within a TextView.
 Suitable for notifying user about the
-// searched query found in the adapter.
+ * searched query found in the adapter.
 TextView should not be empty.
 Please set your
-// default text first then, highlight the query text by using this function.
+ * default text first then, highlight the query text by using this function.
+ */
 DynamicTheme.highlightQueryTextColor(query, textView, color);
 // OR
 DynamicTheme.highlightQueryTextColorRes(query, textView, colorId);